borboletinha/blog-intern_test/README.md

 - displaying a list of all registered users both in chronological (by registration date) and sorted by the number of posts order.

 ## Usage
-Please kindly note that the secret key of the project and the database user password are deliberately missing from the repository (SECRET_KEY and PASSWORD in testblog/settings.py).
+Please kindly note that the secret key of the project and the database user password are deliberately excluded from the repository (SECRET_KEY and PASSWORD in testblog/settings.py).

 All requirements are listed in the [separate file](https://github.com/borboletinha/blog-intern_test/blob/main/requirements.txt).